Removing Reflections from RAW Photos: Reflection removal

 \subsection{Upsampler}

-The upsampler, \cref{fig:upsampler}, is iteratively applied over a Gaussian pyramid.
-It first projects the low- and high-resolution images $(m, r, t)$, and $M$ into a high dimensional space $\phi$ with a convolutional backbone.
-Critically, batch norms are omitted so the same transform is applied to $(m, r,t)$ and $M$.
+The upsampler is shown in \cref{fig:upsampler} due to space limits.
+Upsampling is performed iteratively over a Gaussian pyramid (see \cref{fig:system}), as summarized below.
+Details are in \cref{sec:supp:upsampler}.

-The upsampler first identifies features $\phi_t$, $\phi_r$ in $\phi_m$ via feature masks.
-This matching process uses products of features: when activations match, their product can be large regardless of sign, whereas summation yields large activations if either input is large.
-We generalize this idea in a mask prediction module, \cref{fig:upsampler} (bottom), which predicts affines to match and scale activations before a sigmoid is applied.
-Two per-pixel, per-channel masks are predicted, $\mathbb{I}_t$, $\mathbb{I}_r$.
-Errors are corrected by a joint predictor (a per-channel, per-pixel MLP; the affines are predicted similarly; see \cref{sec:supp:upsampler} for details).
-Masks, $(\mathbb{I}_t$, $\mathbb{I}_r)$, are resampled $2\times$ and multiplied with $\phi_M$ to project its features into subspaces for $T$, $R$.
+Briefly, the upsampler first projects the low- and high-resolution images $(m, r, t)$, and $M$ into a high dimensional space $\phi$ using a convolutional backbone.
+The upsampler then matches low resolution features $\phi_t$, $\phi_r$ to $\phi_m$ to create masks that identify the features of $t$, $r$ within $m$.
+This matching process uses products of features: when features match, their product can be large regardless of sign, whereas summation yields large activations if either input is large.
+We generalize this idea by predicting affine transforms that are applied to the features of $t$ and $r$, followed by a sigmoid; see \cref{fig:upsampler} (bottom).
+Two per-pixel, per-channel masks are thus predicted, $\mathbb{I}_t$, $\mathbb{I}_r$.
+Errors are corrected by a joint mask predictor that inspects both $\mathbb{I}_t$, $\mathbb{I}_r$ (see \cref{sec:supp:upsampler}).
+Masks $\mathbb{I}_t$ and $\mathbb{I}_r$ are resampled $2\times$ and multiplied with $\phi_M$ to project its features into subspaces for $T$, $R$.
+This key step assumes that the identity $\mathbb{I}_t$, $\mathbb{I}_r$ of the component to which each feature belongs is low in spatial frequency.
 By resampling masks, not features, sharp features are preserved.
-This key step assumes the identity $(\mathbb{I}_t$, $\mathbb{I}_r)$ of the component to which each feature belongs is low frequency.
 Errors are corrected with finishing convolutions, which render $T,R$.

-Training uses a cycle-consistency loss on $(t, r)$, and the losses of~\cite{prasad2021}, but with LPIPS~\cite{lpips} rather than contextual loss~\cite{mechrez2018} because images are aligned.
-The model is pre-trained from random weights on ground truth, and fine tuned with the base model.
-See \cref{sec:supp:upsampler} for training details.
+Training uses a cycle-consistency loss, losses similar to~\cite{prasad2021}, and begins from scratch.
+See \cref{sec:supp:upsampler} for details.